PaulaRS/CountBlastHits/README.md

 This repository contains the python script **get_presence_absence_from_blast.py** to calculate presence/absence of gene/protein hits based in a blast output tabular file.

-# Before running the script
+# Python packages

 Install the following python packages: argparse, os, sys

-# Running the script
+# Running the script for the first time

 For help:
 python get_presence_absence_from_blast.py -h